 - 1 teaspoon vanilla extract

-- 1 teaspoon almond extract
+- 1 teaspoon almond extract (sub for nut allergies)

-- 1-3 teaspoons milk
+- 1-3 teaspoons plant-based milk

 - Cream the butter in a mixer bowl on medium for 2 minutes then turn off.

-- Add in the vanilla and almond extract.
-Slowly add in more powdered sugar until all of it is gone.
-Add in the milk until you achieve the desired thickness and consistency.
+- Add in the plant-based milk until you achieve the desired thickness and consistency.
 If you do not have a stand mixer you can do this by hand instead.
 Either way will work just fine 🙂